tizkovatereza/Llama-3.1/README.md

 This approach might seem more difficult, but this approach is more universal and applicable beyond Llama 3.1, regardless of whether the particular LLM supports function calling.

 I don't have data to evaluate which of the two options is better.

 In this guide, we will show the second approach with the e2b Code Interpreter SDK.
 If you are interested in the first approach, there is a great [tutorial by Together AI](https://docs.together.ai/docs/llama-3-function-calling) for the native function calling with Llama 3.1.
 In this tutorial, we will explore this approach, showing an example in JavaScript/TypeScript and Python version.

 ## Code intepreting with Llama 3.1 and E2B Code Interpreter SDK

-We will show how to build a code interpreter with Llama 3 on Together AI, and powered by open-source Code Interpreter SDK by E2B.
+We will show how to build a code interpreter with Llama 3 on Together AI and powered by open-source Code Interpreter SDK by E2B.
 The E2B Code Interpreter SDK quickly creates a secure cloud sandbox powered by Firecracker.
 Inside this sandbox is a running Jupyter server that the LLM can use.

 The Code Interpreter SDK works for both approaches we mentioned (built-in function calling or manually parsing the code).
 It is used to execute the AI-generated code, regardless of what approach and what LLM was used to provide the code.